micmejia/bible-dump/NKJV/Job/Job 31.md

 Did not He who made me in the womb make them?
 Did not the same One fashion us in the womb?

 ###### 16
-"If I have kept the poor from _their_ desire, Or caused the eyes of the widow to fail,
+"If I have kept the poor from their desire, Or caused the eyes of the widow to fail,

 ###### 17
 Or eaten my morsel by myself, So that the fatherless could not eat of it

 ###### 18
-(But from my youth I reared him as a father, And from my mother's womb I guided _the widow_);
+(But from my youth I reared him as a father, And from my mother's womb I guided the widow);

 ###### 19
-If I have seen anyone perish for lack of clothing, Or any poor _man_ without covering;
+If I have seen anyone perish for lack of clothing, Or any poor man without covering;

 ###### 20
-If his heart has not blessed me, And _if_ he was _not_ warmed with the fleece of my sheep;
+If his heart has not blessed me, And if he was not warmed with the fleece of my sheep;

 ###### 21
 If I have raised my hand against the fatherless, When I saw I had help in the gate;

 ###### 22
-_Then_ let my arm fall from my shoulder, Let my arm be torn from the socket.
+Then let my arm fall from my shoulder, Let my arm be torn from the socket.

 ###### 23
-For destruction _from_ God _is_ a terror to me, And because of His magnificence I cannot endure.
+For destruction from God is a terror to me, And because of His magnificence I cannot endure.

 ###### 24
-"If I have made gold my hope, Or said to fine gold, '_You are_ my confidence';
+"If I have made gold my hope, Or said to fine gold, 'You are my confidence';

 ###### 25
-If I have rejoiced because my wealth _was_ great, And because my hand had gained much;
+If I have rejoiced because my wealth was great, And because my hand had gained much;

 ###### 26
-If I have observed the sun when it shines, Or the moon moving _in_ brightness,
+If I have observed the sun when it shines, Or the moon moving in brightness,

 ###### 27
 So that my heart has been secretly enticed, And my mouth has kissed my hand;

 ###### 28
-This also _would be_ an iniquity _deserving of_ judgment, For I would have denied God _who is_ above.
+This also would be an iniquity deserving of judgment, For I would have denied God who is above.

 ###### 29
 "If I have rejoiced at the destruction of him who hated me, Or lifted myself up when evil found him